FASB to finalize fair value guidance for crypto assets

 In under a minute

-• On Sept.
-6, 2023, the Financial Accounting Standards Board (FASB) voted to finalize its proposal on accounting for holdings of certain crypto assets – such as bitcoin and ether – at fair value.
+• On Dec.
+13, 2023, the Financial Accounting Standards Board (FASB) issued ASU 2023-08, “Intangibles –Goodwill and Other – Crypto Assets (Subtopic 350-60): Accounting for and Disclosure of Crypto Assets,” on the accounting for holdings of certain crypto assets – such as bitcoin and ether – at fair value.

-• Consistent with the original proposal, the forthcoming standard will require holdings of in-scope crypto assets to be measured at fair value at each reporting date with changes in fair value recorded through earnings.
+• Consistent with the original proposal, the ASU requires holdings of in-scope crypto assets to be measured at fair value at each reporting date with changes in fair value recorded through earnings.

-• The final standard also will require entities to provide detailed disclosure about crypto assets measured at fair value, including an annual rollforward of an entity’s crypto asset holdings.
+• Entities are required to provide detailed disclosure about crypto assets measured at fair value, including an annual rollforward of an entity’s crypto asset holdings.

 Read more on Take Into Account